Varriount/nimrod-ouroboros/README.rst

     $ open ouroboros.html

-The nakefile ``doc`` task will also generate documentation for the ``alchemy`` module and other text files.
+The nakefile ``doc`` task will also generate documentation for the ``alchemy`` module and other text files, the `docindex file <docindex.rst>`_ will contain pointers to all of them.
 It is likely that ``alchemy`` will be merged into ``ouroboros`` in the future, but for the moment you can use it as a programmatic interface to the command line tool.